chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/checkbox.md

 # **Accessibility**

-* Toggle the checkbox on and off
+* Toggle the checkbox to check and uncheck.
 * Users should be able to select either the text label or the checkbox to select an option.
 * The accessibility label for an individual checkbox is typically the same as its adjacent text label.